fhbapt/fhbapt.github.io/_posts/2020-07-30-network-discovery.md

 tags: Networks
 ---

-In this article, I will present you the most common tools use to dicover network architecture.
+In this article, I will present you the most common tools and commands use to dicover network architecture.

 ## Common tools for network discovery